Substra/substra-documentation/README.md

 <br>
 <br>

 Substra is an open source federated learning (FL) software.
-This specific reposity is the documentation of Substra.
+This specific repository is the documentation of Substra.

 This documentation is hosted on Read The Docs and can be found [here](https://docs.substra.org/).